A Practical Guide to Nonprofit Strategic Planning

 This guide is designed to help you and your organization better understand the strategic planning process, its role in your organization and how to implement a plan successfully.

-A strategic plan is a flexible guide that links your organization’s mission and values with its actions and lays out a set of measurable goals, objectives and tactics to help your nonprofit achieve its long-range vision.
+A strategic plan is a flexible guide linking your nonprofit’s mission and values with its actions and lays out a set of measurable goals, objectives and tactics to help you achieve its long-range vision.

 But unlike your long-range vision, which is your organization’s aspiration for the future, a strategic plan provides structure and helps you put your priorities front and center.
 It also helps you determine which tactical and actionable items to include in your annual operating plans.
 A well-written and properly executed strategic plan is a strong and ever-present bridge between what your organization is doing today and where you want to be in one, two and three years.

 But for all that a strategic plan is, there are two things it definitely isn’t.
 It’s not static and it’s certainly not a doorstop!
 Many organizations spend hundreds of hours creating a strategic plan, but once it is finished, it is rarely, if ever, opened until the next iteration is due.
 The best strategic plan takes center stage in your organization and is very much alive and adaptable to change.
 Our world, community needs and even funding are constantly evolving and your plan can help you address both challenges and opportunities.

 Some leaders question the need for a strategic plan, especially when they are concerned about an uncertain future.
 (Learn why planning is especially important during uncertainty.)
 Creating one is no small task, and frankly, the notion of undertaking a new strategic plan isn’t always met with enthusiasm.

 However, a strategic plan will give you and your team structure to accomplish your long-term vision and the latitude to change course if needed.
 And perhaps even more importantly, your strategic plan gives you the framework to unleash and implement big ideas that will put your organization above the rest.

 It aligns the organization's vision with current initiatives.